 “Christ,” he said, “it’s like she wants me to go to war with a pride of lions.”
-With the exceptions of the Trench Gun and Garand, these weapons were all built for hunting or wilderness defense; they had small magazines and too much recoil and penetration.
-The rifle wasn’t much better–it was antique battle rifle developed for use by turn-of-the-century soldiers.
+With the exceptions of the Trench Gun and Garand, these weapons were all built for hunting or wilderness defense; they had small magazines and too much recoil and penetration for home defense.
+The rifle wasn’t much better–it was antique battle rifle developed for use by turn-of-the-century soldiers, and it had enough power behind it to go through a steel door.
 It wasn’t like Princess wouldn’t have known this.
-She had spent enough time around him to know the Tac-85 and the GSh-18 were the only factory firearms he owned that were suitable for home defense.
+She had spent enough time around him to know that which of his firearms were reasonable for home defense.

 The fact that she’d chosen such overkill was enough to make him wince.
 What the hell was he going to face?
 To him, it was no longer a question of whether or not he was hallucinating.
 He didn’t want to walk up to the Carters with this arsenal if he was out of his mind, but at the same time, he really didn’t want to go up against whatever was coming.

 As he placed the last gun in his footlocker, Carlton turned back to his gun safe.
 It clicked in his mind that while she told him to go after the ones on top, she’d also said to grab his most powerful guns.
-The guns he had were definitely powerful, but there were others in the safe that had the same amount of stopping power.
-Haymaker, of course, was in his mind the best shotgun he had, and its ability to handle magnum shells with ease made it very effective at neutralizing threats.
-This power, along with its custom grip and folding stock, made it more versatile than the Trench Gun could ever hope to be.
+The guns he had were definitely powerful, but there were others in the safe that were arguably better.
+Haymaker was the best shotgun he had, and its ability to handle magnum shells with ease would come in handy no matter what he faced.
+The ability to use hard-hitting loads, along with its custom grip and folding stock, made it more versatile than the Trench Gun could ever hope to be.

-Then there were his tens.
-Black Falcon, a compact, double-action M1911 clone utilizing .40 S&W rounds, was probably the best balance between killing power and sane weaponry he had.
-But its newly designed big brother was probably the most powerful handgun he had that wasn’t a hunting pistol.
+Then there were his 1911’s.
+Black Falcon, a compact double-action take on the design, was probably the best balance between killing power and sane weaponry he had.
+But its newly designed big brother was probably the most powerful handgun he had that wasn’t a dedicated hunting pistol.
 Sure, the magnums were considerably more powerful, but the Crimson Hawk had a larger magazine and less recoil.
-And it still was more gun than was needed for anything short of a cougar.
+And it still was more gun than was needed for anything short of a bear.

 He still wasn’t sure that it wasn’t all in his head.
 However, his gut told him that, hallucination or not, something was coming, and that that something was dangerous enough that not having some relatively sane weaponry would likely get them killed.
 With that thought in mind, he smiled eagerly, feeling that he was ready for whatever the coming days would throw at him.